mlacoco/notiphy-widget/readme.md

 Toast notifications can be configured to appear in different positions on the screen, and their duration can be adjusted according to user preferences.

 #### Blocker Notifications
 Blocker notifications are critical notifications that require user interaction before proceeding.
 They appear as modal dialogs that must be dismissed before continuing with other tasks.
+Use wisely.

-### API Integration
+#### Compact Mode
-The Notiphy Widget integrates with the Notiphy.me service API.
-Use the api to further customize the widget, or build your own.
+The widget can be rendered in a compact mode, a smaller, relatively positioned icon inside the specified container (`targetElement`).
+By default the widget is rendered in a fixed position at the bottom right of the screen.

 ### Example Usage
 To use the Notiphy Widget, include the necessary CSS and JS files in your HTML, and initialize the widget with your configuration.
 A demo API key is provided for development purposes, and will not work in production (localhost only).

 ```html